juicedata/juicefs/docs/en/development/data_structures.md

 40 ~ 64M: Zero
 ```

 According to this, the client can quickly find the data needed for the application.
-For example, reading 8MiB data at offset 10MiB location will involve 3 objects, as follows
+For example, reading 8 MiB data at offset 10 MiB location will involve 3 objects, as follows

 - Read the entire object from `10_0_4194304`, corresponding to 0 to 4 MiB of the read data
 - Read 0 to 2 MiB from `10_1_4194304`, corresponding to 4 to 6 MiB of the read data